If you're looking for a natural resource to be bullish on going forward, forget about gold, silver, or copper. The future is in cobalt.

 The only issue today is investors don't know when commercial operations will begin.
-Canada Cobalt Works is in the processing of testing the land for viability and doesn't have immediate plans to begin serious production.
+Canada Silver Cobalt Works doesn't have immediate plans to begin serious production.

 The bottom line on Canada's top cobalt stocks

 There's no doubt about it.
-Investing in Canada's top cobalt stocks is a risky endeavor.
-We can think of many other Canadian stocks to buy, but if you have an appetite for high risk, you've come to the right place.
+Investing in Canada's top cobalt stocks is a risky endeavour.
+We can think of many other Canadian stocks to buy, but if you have an appetite for high-risk, you've come to the right place.